-Number of Medicare beneficiaries aged 65 and older, who are attributed to a clinician or practice and who have been diagnosed with dementia based on claims data.
+Number of individuals age 65 and older under the care of a clinician or practice who are diagnosed with mild cognitive impairment sp.14.

-sp.14.
 Provide details needed to calculate the numerator.

 All information required to identify and calculate the cases from the target population with the target process, condition, event, or outcome such as definitions, time period for data collection, specific data collection items/responses, code/value sets.